digital-land/digital-land/content/project/local-plans/index.md

 ## Timeline

+**24 April 2019**

+We met with the [Planning Inspectorate](https://www.gov.uk/government/organisations/planning-inspectorate) to learn about their involvement in monitoring emerging plans.

+**23 April 2019**

+We met with [Dorset Council](https://www.dorsetcouncil.gov.uk) to learn about their plan-making process.

+**10 April 2019**

+We met with [Camden Council](https://www.camden.gov.uk/) to learn about their plan-making process.

+**28 February 2019**

+We ran a workshop with the planning policy team to learn about their needs around creating, monitoring and reviewing local plans.

+**February 2019**

+We started the discovery phase.

 **10 January 2019**

 We attended the ‘Answering the Housing Land Question - Building a Knowledge Base’ conference in Reading and participated in a panel on ‘Land: The State of Data and Information Availability’.